 Body mass index (BMI) is a measurement of body fat based on height and weight that applies to adult men and women.
-Use the interactive calculator below to determine your BMI.
+BMI can be measured through a simple formula that can be used in calculators — like the one provided below.

 Who is a candidate for bariatric weight loss surgery?